 A long-time C-SPAN junkie, I maintain a strong interest in public policy and stay abreast of leading-edge thought in organizational development, business, marketing, technology, and leadership development.
 I devour countless books, articles, blogs, and webinars on every aspect of law practice management and personal development.

-There are two people from my past who significantly influenced the path I traveled to my “right work” as a lawyer coach (though neither they nor I knew it back then).
+There are three people who significantly influenced the path I traveled to my “right work” as a lawyer coach (though two of them didn’t know it at the time).
 The first was my father’s good friend, business advisor, and then, sadly, the executor of his estate upon my dad’s passing at age 50, in 1975 (I was 16 years old).
 “Leonard” was just someone with whom my dad spoke all the time, who helped my mom after his death, and who got me a summer job as a courier in his law firm throughout college.
 I flew the shuttle from LaGuardia to D.C. a few times a week delivering documents to the Securities and Exchange Commission and other federal agencies.
 I had no idea, of course, what the documents were or that the firm, Wachtell, Lipton, [Leonard] Rosen & Katz was the cutting edge M&A firm it turned out to be.
 But I loved the experience of overhearing the attorneys and paralegals discuss their work and go nuts about filing deadlines.
 It was incredibly exciting.

-The other person was my closest friend from high school who wound up getting his J.D. from Georgetown and having a distinguished career at the Department of Justice and later in private practice.
+The second person was my closest friend from high school who wound up getting his J.D. from Georgetown and having a distinguished career at the Department of Justice and later in private practice.
 I always loved (and still love) our conversations about any and all aspects of the law, from the philosophical to the pragmatic.

 I’m proud to be certified in the Marshall Goldsmith Stakeholder Centered Coaching Model, a truly unique and powerful approach to helping business owners and leaders become even more effective on and off the job.